Skip to content

 Warning

-It is assumed that both VCF files are sorted by chromosome and position.
+Both VCF files must be sorted by chromosome and position.

 Warning